nce27/Golden-Square-Rspec-Project/md/grammar_design.md

 is_correct = check_grammar(text)

-# * test is a string varibale with words in it.
+# * text is a string varibale with words in it.
-# * test is a boolean varibale that verifies if the text is correct or not.
+# * is_correct is a boolean varibale that verifies if the text is correct or not.

 ## Example Tests